CivicActions/guidebook/practice-areas/project-management/general-tooling-guidelines-for-project-teams.md

 ---
-title: General Guidelines for Tools on Project Teams
+title: Guidelines for project tools
 ---

+# General Guidelines for Tools on Project Teams

 ## Slack